MFA Installation and Troubleshooting FAQ — Duo

 FAQ: Installing and Using Duo

 Your Columbia account and the services that you log into are valuable assets, both to you and to Columbia University.
-Unfortunately, passwords have become vulnerable to theft, and by themselves, are no longer considered good enough to protect these assets.
+Unfortunately, passwords have become vulnerable to theft, and by themselves, are no longer considered strong enough to protect these assets.
 A stolen password can result in personal loss, for example through paycheck redirection.
 It can also result in institutional loss, as when a compromised password provides an entry point for a hacker to launch a ransomware attack.
-A password plus an additional authentication method like Duo MFA is much harder to steal and provides a much higher level of protection.
+A password plus an additional authentication method like Duo MFA is much harder to compromise and provides a higher level of protection.
 As a result, Columbia, along with many financial, research, and governmental organizations, now requires MFA for access to valuable organizational assets.

 Full-featured Duo authentication requires a modern web browser with JavaScript enabled and a mobile device (a smartphone or tablet) with the Duo Mobile app.
 Supported browsers are: Chrome, Firefox, Safari, Edge, Opera, and Internet Explorer 8 or later.
 Some browsers do not support all of Duo's authentication devices (for example, Security Keys won't work with Internet Explorer).
 For the widest compatibility with Duo's authentication methods, we recommend recent versions of Chrome and Firefox.

-Mobile devices with the following mobile OS versions are fully-supported: iPhone/iPad iOS 13.0 and greater (as of February 9, 2023, iOS 14.0 and greater) and Android 8.0 and greater (as of February 9, 2023, 10.0 and greater.)
+Mobile devices with the following mobile OS versions are fully-supported: iPhone/iPad iOS 16.0 and greater (as of February 17, 2025) and Android 11.0 and greater (as of February 24, 2024.)
 Visit the following sites for details and limitations on Duo Mobile support for iOS and for Android.
 Minimal versions of Duo authentication based on voice calls ("Call Me") are also available.
 These versions require a modern web browser but will work with any voice phone.

 Android: launch the Play Store app.
 Tap the magnifying glass icon in the upper right and enter Duo Mobile.
 Choose the Duo Mobile app from Duo Security, Inc., (not Google Duo), download the app, install and accept app permissions.